MartinBernstorff/gokid/README.md

 * p3: Support creating a PR from an existing branch.
 Prompt for confirmation.

 * p2: Plan-execute-rollback.
-    * Sketch out the "command" struct
+    * Print out the plan before executing
-    * Write a CommandHandler which can check the assumptions
+    * Print the name of each step as it's executing
-    * Each command can have flightplan-checks.
-E.g. for "create branch" that the branch does not already exist.
-This means we can fail gracefully before we have made any state-changes.
+    * Print the name of a command when rolling back